top of page

 Dakota Hair, 2004, by Ryan McGinley. © Ryan McGinley Studios (1)

-It’ll all play out across eight thematic sections, such as fashion, reportage, celebrity, the male body, and American photography.
+The exhibition all plays out across eight thematic sections, such as fashion, reportage, celebrity, the male body, and American photography.

-“Working alongside the V&A again has been a truly memorable experience, and we look forward to sharing this exhibition with the public.”
+“Working alongside the V&A again has been a truly memorable experience, and we look forward to sharing this exhibition with the public” they said.

 Stylised photography depicting a woman wearing a backless black dress